isaacbernat/presentations/rhythm/final.md

 - It's quite **neat**, very easy to encode a **rhythm in the URL**.
 It also allows you to **download as a MIDI** file and the interface is nice.
 - This guy shared his code in **github**
 - My brother has been playing the drums for almost 20 years now.
 But still he says sheet music does not help him visualise rhythms that much.
 Even real-time approaches like we saw on the first link.
 I thought that **rhythms** are often **cyclical patterns.
 Circles** are one of the best ways to represent cycles which keep repeating.
 So...
 3 years ago I spend a couple of days on this pet project, I hacked together a couple of sunburst demos which used d3.js and got this!

+# I hope you liked it, because it ends here ;D

 ---